Saigon International University: History

 In 2006, the founding members of SIU submitted a project of establishing an international private university in Ho Chi Minh City to Ho Chi Minh City Department of Education and Training, Ho Chi Minh City People's Committee, the Ministry of Education and Training of Vietnam and the Prime Minister’s office.

 On September 24, 2007, the Prime Minister signed a decision on the establishment of SIU, offering bachelor and diploma programs in the fields of economics, technical science and language.

 Academic profile

-SIU offers bachelor, diploma and diploma to bachelor programs in the fields of economics, technical science and language.

-Fields of study

-Currently, SIU offers 29 academic majors, including: